 The main tools you’ll need for setting up hood insulation are a pair of heavy scissors or a utility knife.
 You will need those to cut the material.
 Other than that, the materials are self-adhesive and shouldn’t be giving you trouble.
 Optionally, you may want to use a roller to make sure the liner is flat and even.

-• First, you can cut the sheets into shapes matching the dips in your hood panel.
-Then, once you’ve covered all the dips, cut the rest of the material into strips to cover the convex borders between the dips.
+- Cut the insulation into shapes matching the hood.
+Instead of outlining the old insulation, you can cut the sheets into shapes matching the dips in your hood panel.
+Once you’ve covered all the dips, cut the rest of the material into strips to cover the convex borders between the dips.
+(The second video)

-- Optionally, you may want to use a roller to make sure there are no creases and that you installed the hood liner smoothly.
+- Use a roller to make sure there are no creases and that you installed the hood insulation smoothly.

 - As a finishing move, use a razor blade to trim down any protruding pieces.

-There are many benefits to soundproofing the hood of your car.
-Here are a few examples:
+There are many benefits to insulating the hood:

-- On top of that, the temperature in the engine compartment will be more constant with insulation than without.
-Although this difference won’t be drastic, many users report that their hoods stopped overheating thanks to hood insulation.
+- Insulation keeps the temperature in the engine compartment more constant.
+Although the difference won’t be drastic, many users report that their hoods stopped overheating thanks to hood insulation.

-- Since temperatures under the hood can get very high, the paint on the hood can easily become damaged.
-An underhood insulating layer can prevent the paint from peeling off.
-That is why, nowadays, some cars come with pre-made hood insulators which prevent the metal parts from overheating.
+- An insulating layer can prevent the paint from peeling off.
+Since temperatures under the hood can get very high, the paint on the hood can easily become damaged.
+Insulation is a great way to prevent that.
+That is why some cars come with pre-made hood insulators which prevent the metal parts from overheating.

-- If your engine happens to catch fire, insulation will stop the fire from spreading.
-It may even put it out, thus saving your life.
+- Insulation will stop the fire from spreading.
+If your engine happens to catch fire, hood insulation will prevent it from spreading to other parts of the car.
+It may even put it out and save your life.